 Varroa mite – frequently asked questions

-The Varroa response has now entered a transition to management phase following the National Management Group endorsing a National Transition to Management Plan.
-Through the Transition to Management program, Agriculture Victoria will work with industry and government partners to implement strategies to reduce the impact of Varroa to Victoria.
+Following recent low-level detections of Varroa in Nangiloc and Hattah, Agriculture Victoria continues to deliver on its obligations under the National Transition to Management Plan by working with industry and government partners to implement strategies to reduce the impact of Varroa to Victoria.

 Frequently asked questions about the current Agriculture Victoria response to Varroa mite detections